Statistics BX/MS Joint Degree Program (3+1)

 • Course Double Counting: Students can double count up to two courses (typically STAT 244X0-245X0) toward both the MS degree and any undergraduate major and/or minor.
 The remaining 7 STAT MS courses may count toward the MS degree and as general electives for the undergraduate degree.

 • Students must take appropriate MS courses each quarter of their 4th year.
 At least 7 of the 9 MS courses must be taken in the 4th year.
-Students may take up to 5 courses in the 4th year toward their undergraduate degree, provided they meet all other requirements.
-Note that students can take up to 4 courses per quarter but they are recommended to take only 3 courses per quarter as they need to spare time for the MS thesis.
+Students may take up to 2-3 courses in the 4th year toward their undergraduate major/minor, provided they meet all other requirements.
+Note BX/MS students are expected to take only 3 (not 4!) courses per quarter to spare time for the MS thesis.

 • MS Thesis: BX/MS students must graduate in the Spring quarter of their 4th year.
 It is advisable to seek a thesis advisor during the Spring quarter of the third year as many professors may be unavailable over the summer.
 Background reading typically begins in the summer, with the main thesis work done in the autumn of the 4th year.
 The final thesis deadline is in the middle of the Spring quarter, so the draft should be near completion by the end of winter.
 This timeline aligns with the schedule for writing a Bachelor’s paper, allowing students who are not admitted to the BX/MS program to still use their thesis for honors graduation.